digideskio/guidebook/guidebook/become-a-translator.md

 <h4>Email Us</h4>

-<p>Send over an <a href="mailto:everyone@openfontlibrary.org">Email request</a> telling us your interest in upgrading your account to Translator.
+<p>Send over an email to <a href="mailto:support@openfontlibrary.org">support@openfontlibrary.org</a> telling us your interest in upgrading your account to Translator.
 (Make sure to include your OFLB username in your message.)
 Once we have you set up we'll write you asap.</p>

 <h4>Start Translating</h4>